-Board-certified interventional pain medicine specialist Mikael Sarij, MD, at Integrated Spine And Pain Care in Farmingdale and Deer Park, New York, is dedicated to helping you get long-term relief from your pain.
+Board-certified interventional pain medicine specialist Mikael Sarij, MD, at Integrated Spine And Pain Care in Farmingdale, Deer Park, and Long Island, New York, is dedicated to helping you get long-term relief from your pain.
 To alleviate discomfort and promote healing of diseased or damaged tissue, Dr. Sarij offers platelet-rich plasma (PRP) injections.
 To learn more about PRP injections and how they may help your pain, contact the office by phone or book an appointment online today.

 PRP is a form of regenerative medicine that harnesses your body’s natural healing powers to repair the diseased or damaged tissue responsible for your pain.
 At Integrated Spine And Pain Care, Dr. Sarij creates the PRP he uses for your injections from a sample of your blood.

 When you have an injury, your body sends over platelets to initiate the repair process.
 Platelets are cells that contain not only components that stop bleeding, but also growth factors and specialized cells that repair and heal your damaged tissue.

 Platelets are one of the many components that circulate in your blood.
 To make your PRP, Dr. Sarij spins your blood sample in a centrifuge to separate the platelets from other components in your blood (plasma, white blood cells, and red blood cells).
 He then combines the platelet-rich sample with your blood sample for your PRP injections.

 When injected into your diseased or damaged tissue, the high concentration of healing properties accelerates the repair process to alleviate pain, improve mobility, and restore function.

 Dr. Sarij determines if you’re a candidate for PRP injections during a consultation.
 He offers PRP injections to treat acute and chronic soft-tissue pain conditions.
 Dr. Sarij may consider you a good candidate for PRP injections if you’re suffering from: